wandb/docs/docs/support/difference_team_organization.md

 tags:
    - None
 ---

-A team is a collaborative workspace for a group of users working on the same projects, while an organization is a higher-level entity that may consist of multiple teams and is often related to billing and account management.
+A team serves as a collaborative workspace for users working on the same projects.
+An organization functions as a higher-level entity that can include multiple teams, often related to billing and account management.